Boys Bikes VS Girls Bikes – What Is The Difference?

-One interesting/annoying occurrence that I came across while researching our kids’ mountain bike database was that several bike companies are still producing bikes that are specifically labeled “Boys Bikes” or “Girls Bikes”.
+Boys Bikes VS Girls Bikes – I came across an interesting/annoying occurrence while researching our kids’ mountain bike database.
+I noticed that several bike companies are still producing bikes that are specifically labeled “Boys Bikes” or “Girls Bikes”.

 These Bikes Fell Into Two Categories

-2) The “girls bikes” have a lower stand-over (step-over) height and include pink, white or purple.
+2) The “girls bikes” have a lower stand-over (step-over) height.

 The colors… really?
 Aren’t we past labeling gender with colors?
 Both of my boys love pink and purple.
 Kids’ bikes should come in a variety of fun colors.